qvieth/mynote23/index.md

       - learn writting
       - Learn how to apply for a job and prepare well for interviews
       - Financial capability – learning to budget and if possible, save
-    - know that i will sometimes fail at sexual things again, i will use porn for stress relieve, <- MUST STOP THIS PATTERN
     - https://www.reddit.com/r/NoFap/

 - entrepeenerur sell on amazon